She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “How much is the soup again?” he asked.

-“Twelve forty with rice,” said the cashier, not unkindly, but already distracted.
+“Twelve forty with rice,” the cashier answered, not cruelly, just distracted.

 The old man counted once.